b0tm0de/b0tm0de/README.md

 At first glance, people may think that I haven't learned a lesson from these experiences because I will break things again, right?
 Or at least the lesson that I learned is "you shouldn't break things you don't know about by playing with curiosity."
 Wrong!

 These were exciting things for me to learn.
 A little detail that I learned from the service disaster that happened to me in 2001 turned into a miracle 18 years later.
-Break things, build things, repeat.
+Break, build, repeat.
 That's the lesson for me...
 </details>

 [^1]: "Gizli Tarif" means "Secret Recipe" in Turkish.
-[^2]: Black screen.
-The filename length was limited to 8 characters.
-Can you believe?
+[^2]: Black screen: The filename length was limited to 8 characters.
+Would you believe it? :scream:
 \
 ![MS-DOS](https://user-images.githubusercontent.com/6636688/184540115-df496264-2e02-4341-8f1d-c5edcc826a66.png)
 [^3]: Year 2000 Problem: [Y2K / Millennium Bug](https://en.wikipedia.org/wiki/Year_2000_problem)